waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Solved Puzzles & Confirmed Mechanics
 - **Pokemon Mansion Puzzle (All Floors):** The mansion uses an 'alternating doors' system controlled by switches.
-  ### A. Active Hypothesis: Pokemon Mansion 1F Puzzle
+  ### B. Active Hypothesis: Pokemon Mansion 1F Puzzle
-- **Observation:** The system has provided an explicit and definitive hint that four gates are 'guaranteed reachable': (17, 8), (18, 8), (25, 14), and (26, 14).
-My `pathfinder` tool, which treats 'unknown' tiles as impassable, repeatedly fails to find a route.
-This confirms the path is not a simple, visible walkway.
+- **Observation (T53240):** The system provides an explicit and definitive hint that four gates are 'guaranteed reachable': (17, 8), (18, 8), (25, 14), and (26, 14).
+Simultaneously, my `pathfinder` tool, which treats 'unknown' tiles as impassable, repeatedly fails to find a route, and the system confirms my navigation goal is 'unreachable' by normal means.
+- **Conclusion:** This is not a contradiction, but the puzzle itself.
+The game is telling me a path exists, but my tools are insufficient to find it automatically.
+The path must be deliberately obscured.
-- **Hypothesis:** The contradictory information is the puzzle.
-The path to the reachable gates exists on this floor but is deliberately obscured within the large area of 'unknown' tiles to the south, forming a hidden maze.
+- **Hypothesis:** The path to the reachable gates is a hidden maze located within the large area of 'unknown' tiles in the southern part of the mansion.
+The game is forcing me to explore this area manually to reveal the route.
-- **Test:** Manually and systematically explore the southern portion of the mansion, starting from the eastern wing, to reveal the 'unknown' tiles and map the hidden path.
+- **Test:** Systematically explore the southern portion of the mansion, starting from the eastern wing, to reveal the 'unknown' tiles and map the hidden path.
 - **Expected Outcome:** Uncovering the 'unknown' tiles will reveal a walkable path leading to the southern gates at (25, 14) and (26, 14), thus solving the puzzle.
-- **Conclusion:** TBD.
   - **2F Switch (3, 12):** Toggles northern gates (10, 5/6) and southern gates (8, 23/24).
 (Confirmed T52787)
   - **3F Switch (11, 6):** Toggles central gates (16, 5/6) and southern gates (16, 11/12).
 (Confirmed T52735)
 - **Saffron Gym Puzzle:** Path to Sabrina was blocked until Silph Co. was cleared, which unlocked the correct teleporter path.
 (Confirmed T51442)